darship19/attendance-system/README.md

 ## Features

 - User authentication with JWT tokens
-- CRUD operations for managing attendance records
+- POST and GET FOR  operations for managing attendance records
-- Separate views for attendance management
+- Separate views for home and login
 - Protected routes requiring JWT authentication

 ## Technology Stack